 Indicator and Source Target in Year 5 of Project Indicator Baseline Final Data Achieved?
-88% of individuals strongly agreed/agreed that there was plenty to see and do for all members of the group. according to the results from the onsite Westonbirt FR 2017 survey.
-There has also been a significant increase in visitors' expectations since the baseline was taken, both nationally and specifically at the arboretum following the introduction of the STIHL Treetop Walkway.
-Whether visitors feel it is worth visiting in Spring and Summer.
-Increase in visitors numbers in Spring and Summer - Week of Bank Holiday in May, increase by 250 yr on yr. from Yr 2 (1,000 total/ 6,225) -Last week of July, increase by 200 yr on yr from Yr 2.
-(800 total/ 5,125) -Week of Bank Holiday in May, 5,225 -Last week of July/ beg.
-August, 4,325 2010.
-Visitor numbers For the first May Bank Holiday week 2017 there were 7,075 visitors.
-For the last week in July/ August there were 7,487 visitors.
-Achieved.
-We have exceeded both targets.
-We have seen an increase in visitors throughout the year following the opening of the Welcome Building but also the opening of the STIHL Treetop Walkway in 2016.
-Enjoyment of visit ALVA survey q.
-'Enjoyment of visit 85% 'Excellent' 54% 'Excellent' (8.48) 2010-2011 AL VA survey 57% (8.74) rated as 10 or 9 out of 10 in Spring/Summer/ Autumn 2017 ALVA survey Improving.
-Achieved increase from baseline year, with a significant increase from mid-year results of 41%.
+88% of individuals strongly agreed/agreed according to the results from the onsite Westonbirt FR 2017 survey.
+There has a cismificant increase in visitors' expectations ulat unere was plenty to see and do for all members of the group. since the baseline was taken, both nationally and specifically at the arboretum following the introduction of the STIHL Treetop Walkway.
+Whether visitors feel - Week of Bank -Week of Bank For the first May Achieved. it is worth visiting in Holiday in May, Holiday in May, 5,225 Bank Holiday week We have exceeded both targets.
+We have seen an increase in Spring and Summer. increase by 250 yr on 2017 there were visitors throughout the year following the opening of the yr. from Yr 2 (1,000 ۲۰۲۱ / ۲۰۲۵ -Last week of July/ 7,075 visitors.
+Welcome Building but also the opening of the STIHL Treetop Wilding of the STIHL Treetop numbers in Spring and ורומול הבלים לב Deg.
+August, 4,32 For the last week in Summer -Last week of July, 2010.
+Visitor numbers July/ August there increase by 200 yr on were 7,487 yr from Yr 2.
+(800 total/ 5,125) visitors.
+Enjoyment of visit 85% 'Excellent' 54% 'Excellent' (8.48) 57% (8.74) rated as Improving.
+10 or 9 out of 10 in Achieved increase from baseline year, with a significant increase ALVA survey q.
+2010-2011 AL VA Spring/Summer/ from mid-year results of 41%.
 However target not achieved.
-We will continue to monitor and develop the visitor offer.
-Value for money of visit.
-ALVA survey q.'Value for money of visit overall' 65% 'Excellent' 64% 'Excellent' 2010-2011 ALVA survey 67% rated 'Excellent' in Spring/Summer/ Autumn 2017 ALVA survey.
-Achieved.
-Score has increased, with a significant rise following the opening of the STIHL Treetop Walkway.
+We 'Enjoyment of visit overall' survey Autumn 2017 ALVA survey will continue to monitor and develop the visitor offer.
+Value for money of 65% 'Excellent' 64% 'Excellent' 67% rated Achieved.
+Score has instructed with a significant vise following the energies VISIL.
+2010-2011 ALVA Spring/Summer / of the STIHL Treetop Walkway.
+ALVA survey q.'Value survey Autumn 2017 ALVA for money of visit overall' survey.

 Indicator and Source Target in Year 5 of Project Indicator Baseline Final Data Achieved?
 Whether we meet expectations for The National Arboretum.
-ALVA survey q.'Visit expectations' 20% 40% 40% rated 'Better or much better than expected 'in Spring/Summer/Autumn 2017 ALVA survey.
+ALVA survey q.
+'Visit expectations' 50% 40% 40% rated 'Better or much better than expected ' in Spring/Summer / Autumn 2017 ALVA survey.
 Ongoing.
 Score has remained static but has improved from mid-year result of 35%.
 More survey work needed to understand visitor expectations and reasoning for low score, which is contradicted by high scores for recommendations to family and friends and increase in memberships and visits.
 Whether visitors are emotionally engaged with the Arboretum.
-ALVA survey q.'How do you rate Westonbirt for engaging your emotions?'
-75% 'Excellent' 45% 'Excellent' (8.10) 2010-2011 ALVA survey 40% (8.24) 'Excellent and 9 out of 10' Spring /Summer / Autumn 2017 ALVA survey Ongoing.
+AL VA survey q.
+'How do you rate Westonbirt for engaging your emotions?'
+75% 'Excellent' 45% 'Excellent' (8.10) 2010-2011 ALVA survey 40% (8.24) 'Excellent and 9 out of 10' Spring/Summer/ Autumn 2017 ALVA survey Ongoing.
 Score dropped in mid-year to 31% and has started to recover, mean score has improved.
 Whether visitors are intellectually engaged with the Arboretum.
-ALVA survey q.'How do you rate Westonbirt for engaging your mind?'
-75% 'excellent' 51%% 'Good/ Excellent combined' (8.36) 2010-2011 ALVA survey 42% (8.40) Excellent and 9 out of 10' Spring /Summer / Autumn 2017 ALVA survey Ongoing.
+ALVA survey q.
+'How do you rate Westonbirt for engaging your mind?'
+75% 'excellent' 51%% 'Good/ Excellent combined' (8.36) 2010-2011 ALVA survey 42% (8.40) Excellent and 9 out of 10' Spring/Summer/ Autumn 2017 ALVA survey Ongoing.
 Score dropped in mid-year to 28% and has started to recover.